tsuzu/go-file-encryption/README.md

 # Introduction
 - A file encryption/decryption library that uses the same algorithm as OpenSSL's with IV and salt
-- You can set key and IV manually instead of creating them from password and salt
+- You can set key and IV manually instead of creating them from password and salt.

+# !!!Caution!!!
+- OpenSSL's key creation algorithm with password and salt is NOT secure.
+- You should set key and IV manually or use some alternative algorithms.

 # Examples
 - Read cbc\_test.go